-An entry-level DPS 4 system comprises four processors, 256K bytes of memory, 56 megabytes of fixed/removable disk storage, video console, two workstations, and a matrix printer.
-Up to 12 processing units can be connected to the system bus, (3 IDPs, 2 IOPs, 3 MLCPs, 2 DPs, 1 EP, and 1 FDP available in combinations) and two main memory units can be supported, yielding a maximum memory capacity of two megabytes.
-By inclusion of Multi-Line Communications Processors, 96 additional communications lines are available for supporting almost 1,000 workstations.
-Mass storage can be expanded to 3,600 megabytes, and additional printers with speeds ranging from 160 characters/second to 800 lines/minute can be configured to the system.
-Other
+An entry-level DPS 4 system comprises three processors, 512K bytes of memory, 160 megabytes of removable disk storage, video console, one workstation, and a line printer.
+Up to 5 processing units can be connected to the system bus (2 IDPs, 1 IOP, 1 MLCP, 1 DP, or 1 EP as an alternative to the second IDP), and one main memory unit with a maximum capacity of two megabytes.
+Mass storage can be expanded to 1,800 megabytes, and one additional printer with a speed of 600 lines/minute can be configured to the system.
+Other peripherals include magnetic tape units and card readers.